arrdem/stacks/doc/articles.md

 # Articles

-REPL [Sessions](/doc/sessions.md) are great, but aren't always the appropriate pedagogical tool, especially when much explaining is required.
+[REPL Sessions](/doc/sessions.md) are an excellent tool for illustrating specific examples, but aren't always the appropriate pedagogical tool.

-Frequently it'd be better to interleave examples with fully formatted text.
+Comments are a poor medium within which to format more than simple statements, and they break the flow of the REPL session as an interactive session.

+Rather than trying to embed much explaining textually within a REPL session, it's better to think of the REPL session itself as an illustration within a larger explanation or document context, say interleave examples within fully formatted text.

 This lets authors build their narrative while taking the greatest advantage of available formatting, while still being precise where precision is possible about the inputs outputs and results of evaluation.

-Once documentation is in a rich data form, applying syntax highlighting and IDE-like code analysis becomes quite tractable.
-Furthermore, the documentation itself becomes somewhat decoupled from its final rendering.
+This is the role which Articles aim to fill - they aim to augment the widely adopted Markdown (technically [CommonMark](http://commonmark.org/)) formatting language with convenient facilities for embedding more than just static examples.

+Articles and their components can be processed with the CommonMark tools to produce a data representation not unlike a Hiccup tree.
+This allows the use of custom rendering features for embedded content such as sessions, as well as static document analysis.
+Say spellchecking, automated cross linking between documents and soforth.

 ### Demo: Article parsing
 Take for example [**example.md**](/src/test/resources/example.md) from the test suite - included literally here.